ThongWan1706/Id_Asg1/README.md

 - Each page shares the identical header which contains the company logo ("/Images/Jewelry_logo.png") and a navigation bar with links to the Homepage, Product Page, Review Page and the Contact Page.
 - There is also a dedicated section that was present on all pages to highlight a promotion code for new members using a link ("<a href=""><u>New Member here?
 You can get the promotion code here!</u></a>").
 - All the pages also shared the copyright information in the footer "&copy; 2025 The Gilded Key.
 All rights reserved.".
-- All pages also shared the samee favicon logo, which is the company logo.
+- All pages also shared the same favicon logo, which is the company logo.

 2. Product Detail Pages
-- The pages focus on specific  products and have the following features:
+- The pages focus on specific products and product information that includes:
-a.
-Product Information that includes:
 i.
 A title at display the product name ii.
-Media that includes an image of the product iii.
+A picture that includes the image of the product iii.
 A detailed text description of the jewelry's design, materials, and significance iiii.
 The product's cost
 v.
 A Call to Action, which is the "Add to Cart" link, which directs the user to the Contact Page. vi.
-Navigation: A "return" button (which is the arrow) that links back to the Main Product Page. vii.
+A "return" button (which is the arrow) that links back to the Main Product Page. vii.
 A section below the product details that showcases three specific customer reviews for that item.
 Each review includes the Customer Name, a Star Rating and their Comment.

 3. Homepage